Biodiversity Net Gain: Achieving BNG

 - The size of habitat parcels in kilometres or hectares

 - The condition of any habitat parcels

-The government website also provides a biodiversity metric 3.0 calculation tool which can help to determine your biodiversity unit score that translates into the standards of your local planning authority.
+The government website also provides a biodiversity metric 3.1 calculation tool which can help to determine your biodiversity unit score.
+This will then translate into the standards of your local planning authority.

 The importance of Biodiversity Net Gain